 I’m always looking for an easy appetizer that tastes greater than the sum of its parts.
 Well, I must say that this one qualifies 100 percent.

 Bruschetta is Italian for a grilled bread starter.
 Like an appetizer.
 Traditionally, it is stale bread that is used for this since the bread will go bad anyway.
-Coat it with some olive oil and grill it, then rub some raw garlic on it to impart flavor.
-Saute some tomatoes which have been spiced up, put it on the grilled bread, and you have yourself a really good starter.
+Coat the bread with some olive oil and grill it, then rub some raw garlic on it to impart flavor.
+Saute some tomatoes which have been spiced up with peppers or red pepper flakes.
+Put them on the grilled bread, and you have yourself a really good starter.

-It takes about 3 hours, start to finish to make the bread and it would be too soft, fresh out of the oven for the bruschetta and sauteed peppers.
+It takes about 3 hours, from start to finish to make the bread and it would be too soft, fresh out of the oven for the bruschetta and sauteed peppers.
 Some pre-planning is required.
-A crusty, dry bread is what you need.
+A slice of crusty, dry bread is what you need.

 The remaining bruschettas were left on the counter and we ate them at room temperature later.
 They were really good cold.
 They had the same amount of heat which is not hot, but pleasantly noticeable.

-The thing about this recipe is the mouth feel.
+The thing about this recipe is the mouthfeel.
 This is hard to explain, but this is why the taste is more than the sum of the parts.
 The only thing that is quite unique in this recipe is the anchovy paste.
 It coats the vegetables with super flavors that make the dish really special.
-Without the paste the appetizer would be, bruschetta and sauteed peppers.
-With the anchovy paste it is, BRUSCHETTA AND SAUTEED PEPPERS!
+It adds umami to the peppers and imparts lots of flavor.